WhipleeLua/WhipleeLua/README.md

 ### Hi there 👋
-I am FiveM developer from Czech Republic
+I am FiveM developer from Czech Republic.
+I am helping all new developer to learn something and creating scripts

 ## My discord:
 - https://discord.gg/wMMUz8QE5H